- Making a complaint

 - About us

-The Disability Services Commissioner (DSC) was established in 2007 under the Disability Act 2006 to act as a complaints body independent of government, Department of Health and Human Services (DHHS) and disability service providers providing a free and confidential complaints resolution process.
+The Disability Services Commissioner (DSC) was established in 2007 under the Disability Act 2006 to act as an independent complaints body, providing a free and confidential complaints resolution process.
 The Disability Amendment Act 2017 enhances the role and powers of the DSC and now allows for greater investigation, inquiry and inspection powers.

-The Commissioner is supported in his work by the Deputy Commissioner Miranda Bruyniks and staff members in our Resolutions, Quality, Capacity Development, Legal and Executive Services teams.
+The Commissioner is supported in his work by the Deputy Commissioner Miranda Bruyniks and staff members in our Resolutions, Quality, Systemic Review, Capacity Development, Legal and Executive Services teams.
 Find out more about our team.

-The Commissioner is empowered by Section 16 of the Disability Act 2006 sets out specific functions of the Commissioner, which include (amongst other functions):
+The Commissioner is empowered by Section 16 of the Disability Act 2006 to perform specific functions.
+These include (amongst other functions):

 Section 17 of the Disability Act 2006 sets out powers the Commissioner may use in performing functions under the Act, including: